Our panel of experts give their thoughts on how to speed up ID and verification processes in the contact centre.

 What other techniques do you know of that could help speed up ID and verification processes in the contact centre?

-Please leave your thoughts and suggestions in the comments section below.
+Please leave your thoughts and suggestions in an email to Call Centre Helper.